Artist Statement

 In 2020, she launched her freelance career through Etsy, creating illustrations that celebrate Black and Brown women and peaceful, nature-inspired scenes.
 Her travels across Europe and the Caribbean helped shape her artistic voice.
 After going through a personal loss, Helina found healing through marathon running, fundraising and advocacy for grief and mental health issues; experiences that continue to inform the emotional and spiritual depth of her work.
 Her art serves as both sanctuary and expression, offering moments of stillness in a fast-paced world.

 In 2024, Helina embraced Islam, an enlighting experience that deepened her connection to faith, nature and gave her hope.
-This shift inspired her focus towards plein de air painting and florals, culminating in her 2025 debut series Flowers of Faith and Sky at Salah South Square Art Centre in Bradford.
+This shift inspired her focus towards plein de air painting and working with a muted colour palette culminating in her 2025 debut series Flowers of Faith and Sky at Salah South Square Art Centre in Bradford.

 She now lives in Calderdale in West Yorkshire, England, creating work rooted in peace, presence, and remembrance.